SergeantMahdi/CPP_Logger/README.md

 ![Header](Media/Header.png)

 This is a simple logging library that is made to colorize errors and info based on their levels.
-It'll allows you to store the information with their levels and time occurance inside a file with a custome name.
+It'll allow you to store the information with their levels and time occurance inside a file with a custome name.